raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 +++
 ## What is Decentralised Finance?

-"Decentralized finance" or "DeFi," is made up of any number of services in the crypto/blockchain world that aim to disrupt traditional financial intermediaries like banks, hedge funds, and credit card companies.
+> "Decentralised finance" or "DeFi," is made up of any number of services in the crypto/blockchain world that aim to disrupt traditional financial intermediaries like banks, hedge funds, and credit card companies.

 Decentralised finance is not controlled by a single individual or government.
 The idea is to expand the use of blockchain technology from simple value transfers to more complex financial use cases, empowering users to manage their money responsibly.

 ## Ethereum Apps

-Decentralized finance, also known as decentralized applications or DApps, are built on top of Ethereum the world's second largest cryptocurrency platform and incorporates other complex financial use cases beyond simple transactions like a loan.
+Decentralised finance, also known as decentralised applications or DApps, are built on top of Ethereum the world's second largest cryptocurrency platform and incorporates other complex financial use cases beyond simple transactions like a loan.

 ## Redefining the economic environment